Alternating Direction Method of Multipliers for Constrained Iterative LQR in Autonomous Driving: Illustrative Example

 \section{Illustrative Example}

 Next, an illustrative example of autonomous driving is presented to validate the effectiveness of the proposed development.
-Two scenarios are considered here, including one static obstacle avoidance problem and one dynamic obstacle avoidance problem.
-The optimization algorithm is implemented in a laptop platform with Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz, the optimization is conducted in Python 3.7 with the Numba package, and the figures are plotted in MATLAB 2019b.
+Three scenarios are considered here, including one static obstacle avoidance problem and two dynamic obstacle avoidance problems involving lane change and overtaking tasks.
+The optimization algorithm is implemented in a desktop platform with Intel(R) Xeon(R) W-2225 CPU @ 4.10GHz, the optimization is conducted in Python 3.7 with the Numba package, and the figures are plotted in MATLAB 2020b.

 In the simulation, the solid thick lines in black color represent the road boundaries, the solid thin lines in black color represent the line that separates the road, the dash lines in black color represent the reference of the ego vehicle.
-Also, the ego vehicle is represented by the blue rectangle, the surrounding vehicles are represented by the yellow rectangle, and collision regions are presented by the ellipse with dash lines in yellow color.

-In both scenarios, the upper bound and lower bound for the steering angle are set as $0.6\, \text{rad}$ and $-0.6\, \text{rad}$, respectively.
-For the acceleration/deceleration, the upper bound and lower bound are given by $3 \,\text{m}/\text{s}^2$ and $-3\, \text{m}/\text{s}^2$, respectively.
+Also, the ego vehicle is represented by the blue rectangle, the surrounding vehicles are represented by the yellow rectangle, and collision regions are represented by the ellipse with dash lines.
+The mass of the vehicle $m=1412\, \text{kg}$.
+The distance from the center of mass to the front and rear axle are $l_f = 1.06 \,\text{m}$ and $l_r= 1.85 \,\text{m}$, respectively.
+The cornering stiffness of the front and rear wheels are $k_f=-128916 \,\text{N/rad}$ and $k_r=-85944 \, \text{N/rad}$, respectively.
+The polar moment of inertia is $I_z = 1536.7 \,\text{kg}\cdot \text{m}^2$.
+The sampling time is $T_s = 0.1 \,\text{s}$.
+In all scenarios, the upper bound and lower bound for the steering angle are set as $0.6\, \text{rad}$ and $-0.6\, \text{rad}$, respectively.
+For the acceleration, the upper bound and lower bound are given by $1.5 \,\text{m}/\text{s}^2$ and $-3\, \text{m}/\text{s}^2$, respectively.
 The length and width of both the ego vehicle and the surrounding vehicles are $3\, \text{m}$ and $2\, \text{m}$, respectively.
+In all scenarios, the weightings parameters are set as $q_1=0,q_2=1,q_3=1,r_1=10,r_2=1$ (X-coordinate position tracking error is not penalized in these driving tasks).
 For the ellipse representing the collision region, the length of semi-major and semi-minor axes is $5\, \text{m}$ and $2.5\, \text{m}$. respectively.
 The penalty parameter $\sigma$ of the augmented Lagrangian function is set as 10.
-Also, the prediction horizon is $60$, and samping time is $0.1 \, \text{s}$.
+Also, the prediction horizon is $60$.
 The maximum iteration numbers of the iLQR algorithm and the ADMM algorithm are set as 100 and 20, respectively.